 The unrest escalated on February 17-18, 2011, when security forces using rubber bullets and tear gas to clear Pearl Roundabout killed four demonstrators.
-Wifaq pulled all 18 deputies out of the COR, and Britain closed its embassy and banned arms exports to Bahrain.
+Wifaq pulled all 18 deputies out of the COR.
 In part at the reported urging of the United States, on February 19, 2011, the government pulled security forces back, and on February 22 and 25, 2011, demonstrations said to be the largest in Bahrain's history were held.
-Wifaq and other Shiite groups boycotted a September-October 2011 special election to fill those seats, producing a COR with 32 Sunni to only eight Shiite-held seats.

 Crown Prince Salman's "Seven Principles" Reform Plan.
 The government, with Crown Prince Salman leading the effort, invited the representatives of the protesters to begin a formal dialogue.
 That effort was supported by a gesture by King Hamad on February 22, 2011, to release or pardon 308 Bahrainis, including Al Haq leader Mushaima, paving the way for him to return from exile.
 On February 26, 2011, the King dropped two Al Khalifa family members from cabinet posts as an apparent gesture to the opposition.
-On March 13, 2011, the Crown Prince articulated "seven principles" that would guide a national dialogue, including a "parliament with full authority;" a "government that meets the will of the people"; fair voting districts; and several other measures.
-The articulation of the seven principles gave Wifaq and other moderate oppositionists hope that many of their demands could be met through dialogue.
-However, anger at the government's use of force appeared to shift many demonstrators closer to hardline groups such as Al Haq that demanded an end to the monarchy.
+On March 13, 2011, the Crown Prince articulated "seven principles" that would guide a national dialogue, including a "parliament with full authority"; a "government that meets the will of the people"; fair voting districts; and several other measures.9 The articulation of the seven principles gave Wifaq and other moderate oppositionists hope that many of their demands could be met through dialogue.
+However, anger at the use of force appeared to shift some demonstrators toward hardline groups demanding the monarchy end.10